 The second most popular part of Fontainebleau is its palace.
 Château de Fontainebleau, a UNESCO World Heritage Site, is an imposing building with parts dating back to the twelfth century.
 It contains 1,900 rooms decorated from floor to ceiling with refined wood panels, ornate tapestry, fresco-style paintings, majestic furniture, extravagant chandeliers, and gold-plated carvings.
 The structure includes a grand ballroom, the Napoleon Museum, a theater, and even Marie-Antoinette’s boudoir.
 Outside, elaborate sculptures and fountains as well as lakes adorn the beautiful gardens.
 Take an audio tour around the entire palace to learn about the history and feel like one of the French monarchs of bygone eras.

-Written by local enthusiast for Fontainebleau hostels
+Written by Travel Expert Fontainebleau

 Jakob Lombardi